cado-security/product-help/docs/cado/discovery-import/m365-logs.md

 - Entra ID Audit logs
 - Entra ID Sign-in logs

-Note: This feature is currently in Beta, so you need to enable the 'SaaS Imports' feature in the **/settings/experiments** page.

 Before acquiring these logs, a Microsoft Entra application and service principal must be set up and configured in the Azure portal.
 You can refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal) for more details.

 ## Service Principal Setup